jlduan/fba/docs/tutorials/cell_hashing/PRJNA423077/tutorial.rst

     2021-02-18 03:20:37,827 - fba.demultiplex - INFO - Embedding ...
     2021-02-18 03:21:21,120 - fba.__main__ - INFO - Done.

-Heatmap of relative abundance of features across all cells.
+Heatmap of the relative abundance of features (HTOs) across all cells.
 Each column represents a single cell.
 This is a re-creation of `Fig. 1c`_ in `Stoeckius, M., et al. (2018)`_.

 .. _`Fig. 1c`: https://genomebiology.biomedcentral.com/articles/10.1186/s13059-018-1603-1/figures/1